DONGIOVANNI7/digital-signal-quantization-coding/README.md

 # digital-signal-quantization-coding
-This repository contains MATLAB functions and scripts for quantizing and encoding a sampled signal, as part of a communication systems laboratory exercise.
-The project demonstrates mid-rise/mid-tread quantization, natural binary encoding, and visualization of results for different quantization levels.
+This repository contains MATLAB functions and scripts for quantizing and encoding a sampled signal.
+This small project demonstrates mid-rise/mid-tread quantization, natural binary encoding, and visualization of results for different quantization levels.

 ## Files Overview